 Q. What is Sjögren’s?

-A. Sjögren’s is a chronic autoimmune disease in which a person’s white blood cells attack his or her moisture-producing glands.
+A. Sjögren’s (“SHOW-grins”) is a systemic autoimmune disease that affects the entire body.
+Along with symptoms of extensive dryness, other serious complications include profound fatigue, chronic pain, major organ involvement, neuropathies and lymphomas.
 Today, as many as four million Americans are living with this disease.
-Learn more at our About Sjögren’s Syndrome page.
+Learn more at our About Sjögren’s page.

 Q. Who is most likely to develop Sjögren’s?

 A. Nine out of ten Sjögren’s patients are women.
 The average age of diagnosis is late 40s, although it can occur in all age groups, including children, and in both sexes.

 A. The most common symptoms include dry eyes, dry mouth, fatigue and musculoskeletal pain.
 However, no two people have the exact same set of symptoms so patients should remember to share all their symptoms with their primary healthcare provider to receive a proper diagnosis.
 See the website’s symptoms page for a full list of Sjögren’s symptoms.

 A. Sjögren’s often is undiagnosed or misdiagnosed.
 The symptoms of Sjögren’s may mimic those of menopause, drug side effects, allergies, or medical conditions such as lupus, rheumatoid arthritis, fibromyalgia, chronic fatigue syndrome, and multiple sclerosis.
 Because all symptoms are not always present at the same time and because Sjögren’s can involve several body systems, physicians, eye care providers and dentists sometimes treat each symptom individually and do not recognize that a systemic disease is present.
 The average time from onset of symptoms to diagnosis is 3 years.